eiri/grass/README.md

 ## Quick example

 There are built-in function `grass:example(Key)` created for demonstration proposes.
-It creates a graph out of one of the three poems, where each word made to vertex and edged to immidiate neighbours.
+It creates a graph out of one of the three poems, where each word made to a vertex and edged to the immidiate neighbours.
 Available values for `Key`: `limeric`, `tiger` or `jabberwocky`.

 ### How to run